obiPlabon/color-switcher/README.md

 ## Can I?

-Yes, you can use **Color Switcher** however and whereever you want.
+Yes, you can use **Color Switcher** however and wherever you want.

-Feel free, it is FREE :)
+Feel free, it is totaly freeeee ☺